-Diarrhoea is a leading killer of children, accounting for approximately 8 per cent of all deaths among children under age 5 worldwide in 2016.
-This translates to over 1,300 young children dying each day, or about 480,000 children a year, despite the availability of simple effective treatment.
+Diarrhoea is a leading killer of children, accounting for approximately 9 per cent of all deaths among children under age 5 worldwide in 2021.
+This translates to over 1,200 young children dying each day, or about 444,000 children a year, despite the availability of a simple treatment solution.

 The Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD) sets forth an integrated framework of key interventions proven to effectively protect children’s health, prevent disease and appropriately treat children who do fall ill with diarrhoea and pneumonia.